sfrostenson/mellon-grants/README.md

 ##With no unique id, use SequenceMatcher to join datasets

 Once the Mellon grants data was broken free from its PDF format, it was time to analyze what types of universities were grant recipients.
-Only one problem--no unique id for institutions.
-Which means I needed to perform matches based on an institution's name in order to determine if it was a private, public or ivy league university.
+Only one problem--no unique id for institutions--which means I needed to perform matches based on an institution's name in order to determine if it was a private, public or ivy league university.
+Luckily, there was Python's excellent [SequenceMatcher](https://docs.python.org/2/library/difflib.html) to help.

-I should have first used the Python module SequenceMatcher to match universities with their respective IPEDS unit ids.
+I should have first used SequenceMatcher to match universities with their respective IPEDS unit ids.
 Instead, I used lists of private, public, ivy and for-profit institutions for matching and later ran another script--match_ipeds.py--to assign universities their respective IPEDS unit ids so I could perform more nuanced analyses--i.e. how many grants went to elite private institutions.

 With match.py, I generated a unique list of institutions and using a similiarity index of 0.8 as a threshold, I devised a program that using named based associations let me assign university types to my master list of institutions.
 This generated two types of output--matches.csv in the matches folder and unmatched.csv in the unmatched folder.